Inside the homes of tennis superstar Boris Becker

 The former tennis star was sentenced to two years and six months in jail in 2022 for hiding millions of pounds worth of assets after being made bankrupt in 2017.

-Following his release from prison in the UK in December 2022 after serving just over eight months of his sentence, he was deported to Germany and now lives in Milan with fiancée Lilian de Carvalho Monteiro, who is 23 years his junior.
+Following his release from prison in the UK in December 2022 after serving just over eight months of his sentence, he was deported to Germany and now lives in Milan with his wife Lilian de Carvalho Monteiro, who is a political risk analyst and 23 years his junior.
 But where did it all begin?

 Where was Boris Becker born?